 At Fordham, you’ll receive a rigorous education in one of the world’s greatest cities—an education that will sharpen your talents, widen your vision, and prepare you to embrace and create change.

 Here is a snapshot of our admission process, our student profile, and a look at what Fordham might have to offer you.
-See if you’ll be a good fit for us, and if we’re a good fit for you.
+See if you think you can find a home here and if we're the right place for you.

 At a Glance